-To start off: Why should libertarians be bothered about, specifically, rights to natural resources?1 Why single out these entitlements, rather than looking at property rights in general and asking how any of them can be justified, if they can be justified at all?
+To start off: Why should libertarians be bothered about, specifically, rights to natural resources?[1.
+This paper is a slightly revised version of a paper first published in Public Reason 1 (1) 2009: 1-8] Why single out these entitlements, rather than looking at property rights in general and asking how any of them can be justified, if they can be justified at all?
 After all, the domain of distributive justice – of moral rights – includes much more than merely rights to natural resources.
 Natural resource rights are only a subset of moral property rights.
 And it has to be acknowledged that, for most people interested in problems of distributive justice, questions about the nature and location of rights specifically to natural resources are still not seen as being of any singular importance.

 So I’m going to devote the first part of this paper to saying why I think they are of singular importance.
 That is, I’ll try to set out the conditions under which their special importance emerges more clearly.
 I won’t, however, spend a lot of time justifying or explaining these conditions and shall, instead, supply references to where I’ve done this elsewhere at some length.